-LEAD Brevard is seeking project proposals from Brevard County’s nonprofit 501(c)(3) organizations and Brevard County’s municipalities for consideration as a Community Acceleration Project for the Leadership Brevard Class of 2021.
+LEAD Brevard will soon be seeking project proposals from Brevard County’s nonprofit 501(c)(3) organizations and Brevard County’s municipalities for consideration as a Community Acceleration Project for the Leadership Brevard Class of 2022.

 Project proposals should be designed with the understanding that the Leadership Brevard class is comprised of talented and professionally accomplished individuals.
 We seek projects with clearly defined end goals that utilize the skills of 7 – 10 team members, with different skills and experience and that will benefit an established 501(c)(3) nonprofit agency or public sector organization.
 Project duration: October 2020 – April 2021.

-If you have a community project that meets LEAD Brevard’s qualifying criteria (criteria listed in the proposal application, click on the RFP link below), please complete a proposal application (click on RFP link below) and return your proposal to the LEAD Brevard no later than 4:00 PM Monday, July 13, 2020.
+If you have a community project that meets LEAD Brevard’s qualifying criteria (criteria listed in the proposal application, click on the RFP link below), please complete a proposal application (click on RFP link below) and return your proposal to the LEAD Brevard.

 Completed proposals can be mailed to: LEAD Brevard 123 Barton Blvd., Suite 101, Rockledge, FL 32955